 - Does your partner threaten to harm you, your children, family or friends?

-- Does your partner cause you or your children physical pain and/or injury?
+- Does your partner cause physical pain and/or injury to you or your children?

-- Does your partner use force, hold or throw you down or demand sex regardless of how you feel?
+- Does your partner use force, hold or throw you down, or demand sex regardless of your feelings?